Gr3G-RST/docker-dev-env-php-fpm-82/README.md

-# ddocker_dev-env_php-fpm_sf7
+# ddocker_dev-env_php-fpm

-A simple docker compose container with Nginx, PHP 8.4 (cli + fpm), Node.js 20.x, Mariadb 10, PhpMyAdmin, Symfony 7
+A simple docker compose container with Nginx, PHP 8.4 (cli + fpm), Node.js 20.x, Mariadb 10, PhpMyAdmin, Symfony cli

 ## How to use

 - Create a .env file based on .env.sample and adjust it to your needs.
 - Run "docker compose build" to build your php cli/fpm environment
 - Run "docker compose up -d" to pull images and launch your projet

+## Setting up a Symfony 7.2 project

+- From the docker-compose.yml folder :
+    - docker compose exec cli bash
+    - symfony new --webapp --version=7.2 project

 ## Access your project